-Fly fishing is more frequently thought of a summer or fall activity, but spending time on the river during the winter months can be a magical experience.
+Fly fishing is more frequently thought of as a summer or fall activity, but spending time on the river during the winter months can be a magical experience.
 Picture snow is falling around you as you listen to the river flow – it doesn’t get much more serene.
 Choose from these Park City area fly fishing outfitters and guides.

 Watch as athletes train at the Utah Olympic Park, or explore the park’s (free) Alf Engen Ski Museum.
-You can learn about Park City’s ski history as you delve into the area’s Olympic legacy.
+You can learn about Park City’s ski history as you delve into the area’s 2002 Olympic legacy.

 From Santa making his way down the Town Lift to Deer Valley Resort’s Torchlight Parade, there are so many ways to celebrate the holidays in Park City with family and friends.

 Park City Yoga Adventures offers stand up paddleboard classes at the Homestead Crater, located just outside of Park City, in Midway.
 The crater is a geothermal hot spring within a beehive-shaped rock.
-Its mineral water remains a constant temperature of 90-96 degrees Fahrenheit, making for a unique and relaxing yoga experience.
+It's mineral water remains a constant temperature of 90-96 degrees Fahrenheit, making for a unique and relaxing yoga experience.
 Visitors can also enjoy a therapeutic soak and go swimming.

 Offered on the last Friday of each month, the Last Friday Gallery Stroll gives art lovers a sneak peek at the area’s art galleries.
 The free community event highlights various artists and special exhibits at a total of 19 different galleries, some of which offer light refreshments during the stroll, as well.
-This month's gallery stroll is Friday, December 30th.
+This month's gallery stroll is Friday, December 27, 2019.

 Kimball Art center hosts a variety of art classes (one-time or weekend workshops), talks, and events geared to suit many levels and interests.
 December classes include Sculptural Rope Vessels, Cookie Decorating, Gingerbread House Sculpting, and Ceramic Snowman Sculptures, among others.
-View their full list of offerings.